 1. Open your heart

 As a fair exchange—I speak as to my children—open wide your hearts also.
 2 Corinthians 6:13

 Seeking is an exercise of the heart.
 There are almost no external signs when you’re seeking.
 Close your eyes and rest quietly in a peaceful place in your mind’s eye.
+Welcome God to join you there.
 Feel him there.
 See him there.
 Go deep inside and have a beautiful union with God in your heart.

 Pray continually, 1 Thessalonians 5:17

 When you seek God, he’s your first priority.
 You don’t fit prayer into your day.
 You fit your day around your prayers.
 He’s the first thought of the day, comes to mind throughout the day, and will be your companion during insomnia.
 Prayers are spoken from the heart directly to God.
 Imagine speaking the prayers directly to him.
 If you find yourself saying words without the meaning behind them, keep repeating until you’ve spoken the prayer by heart, not by rote.
 (Our Free Lord’s Prayer or Beatitudes Devotionals can help you pray with intention.)
 Talk to God as if he’s your best friend who happens to live in your heart.

 He says, “Be still, and know that I am God – Psalm 46:10